South Sudanese Civil War: 2018 peace agreement (2018–2020)

+Tensions and SPLM-IO departure from agreement (2020–present)

-Disarmament campaigns led by the government has led to resistance, with clashes killing more than 100 people in two days in north-central Tonj in August 2020.
-Localized inter-ethnic conflict reduced during the civil war but escalated in the last few years as it is argued political elites bound by the deal have instead channelled weapons to community militias as a proxy war while others argue the power vacuum caused by the change in number of states led to violence.
-While cattle raiding has been going on for years, some residents stated militias are targeting civilians more such as one attack that killed 287 people in Uror County in May 2020.
+Disarmament campaigns led by the government led to resistance, with clashes killing more than 100 people in two days in north-central Tonj in August 2020.
+Localized inter-ethnic conflict reduced during the civil war but escalated in the last few years.
+It was argued that political elites bound by the deal have instead channeled weapons to community militias as a proxy war while others argued the power vacuum caused by the change in number of states is what led to the violence.
+While cattle raiding has been going on for years, some residents stated militias were targeting civilians more such as in one attack that killed 287 people in Uror County in May 2020.

-In August 2021, Machar was deposed as head of the SPLM-IO and its chief of staff, First Lieutenant Simon Gatwech Dual was declared interim leader.
+In August 2021, Machar was deposed as head of the SPLM-IO and its chief of staff, First Lieutenant Simon Gatwech Dual, was declared interim leader.
 Later in the month, clashes between forces loyal to Machar and Dual led to both sides reporting dozens of deaths.

+South Sudan's peace deal unraveled further in March 2025 when First Vice President and leader of the opposition Sudan People’s Liberation Movement-in-Opposition, Riek Machar was placed under house arrest.
+Government forces, in a convoy of heavily armed vehicles, entered Machar’s residence in Juba, disarmed his bodyguards, and arrested him for allegedly plotting a rebellion.
+His detention, alongside escalating clashes between government troops and the White Army militia in Upper Nile State, has raised fears of a return to civil war.
+The South Sudanese government initially confirmed and then denied that he was being detained.
+The UN and regional bodies have warned that South Sudan is at risk of widespread conflict, with international diplomats urging restraint.
+In October 2025, the UN reported that approximately 300,000 people had fled South Sudan that year to escape the escalating fighting, with about half of these refugees going to Sudan.

+The SPLM-IO declared that Machar's arrest invalidated the 2018 peace deal, while the government insisted that it was still valid.
+Foreign Policy wrote that the deal had been deteriorating amid escalating conflict between the Dinka and Nuer, and was effectively ended by Machar's de facto removal from power.
+The United Nations Mission in South Sudan has stated that the reported arrest "might lead the country to the brink of civil war".